Cambourne - Coton - Cambridge Busway

 This scheme would run through the Green Belt countryside and would be very damaging for habitats, landscape, views and local communities and so we have been campaigning for alternative routes that would deliver the much needed public transport benefits but without the damage.
-The video below gives a drones eye view of some of the habitat that would be destroyed at Coton Orchard.
+The video below gives a drones eye view of some of the habitat that would be destroyed at Coton Orchard Wildlife Site.

 A new East-West Railway connecting Cambridge to Bedford is also being progressed and will be routed via Cambourne.
 The railway would provide the mass transport system for the west of Cambridge which many people have been arguing is needed.

-CambridgePPF has commissioned a report that demonstrates that there are other solutions which deliver similar transport and economic benefits and can be achieved quickly, at significantly less cost, with less impact on the environment, green belt and local communities.
-These alternative also much better options if East-West Railway goes ahead.
+which delivers similar transport and economic benefits and can be achieved quickly, at significantly less cost, with less impact on the environment, green belt and local communities.
+This alternative is also much better options if East-West Railway goes ahead.

 It is also worth considering that: